Project Information

 certbot renew

-Once the process has complete, you can restart the Nginx service:
+Once the process has completed, you can restart the Nginx service:

 systemctl start nginx